rush86999/atomic/README.md

-<h1 align="center">Atomic - An open-source AI scheduler to solve your time problems</h1>
+<h1 align="center">Atomic - An open-source priority-driven AI scheduler to solve your time problems</h1>

 <h2 align="center">An alternative to Motion, Clockwise & Reclaim</h2>